Aeneas Francon Williams: Yichang, China

 In October 1927, while in the U.K., Aeneas was invited to attend the annual Church of Scotland Young Men's Guild Conference held in Kirkcaldy, Fife, over the weekend commencing Friday 21 October.
 The main objectives of the conference were to revive interest in the work of the Guild, and to demonstrate anew the value and usefulness of such an organization as auxiliary of Church life.
 Two halls were booked for the occasion, the Beveridge and Adam Smith Halls.
-On Friday evening, Aeneas gave a missionary address at the Beveridge Hall about his work in Kalimpong, India, and in Ichang, China.
+On Friday evening, Aeneas gave a missionary address at the Beveridge Hall about his work in Kalimpong and Yichang.
 It was at the 1888 meeting of the Guild held in the town of Kirkcaldy that Dr. John Anderson Graham made the momentous decision and choice to establish a charitable school for destitute children in India, and was thus ordained as the first missionary supported by the Guild.
 It was with high regard that Aeneas had been invited to represent the now thriving St. Andrew's Colonial School and Homes in Kalimpong upon which honors from the Indian and British Governments’ had since poured.
 The Central Committee of Management of the Guild, headed by the chairman Rev. T.B.
 Stewart Thomson, had compiled an interesting program of events throughout the weekend.
 The conference opened with a civic reception by the Provost and Magistrates at the Beveridge Hall on the Friday, followed by a welcoming tea, after which Aeneas gave his missionary address at Beveridge Hall.
 The conference concluded on Sunday evening with a public meeting at the Adam Smith Hall with guest speakers the Right Hon.
 William Murdoch Adamson M.P. and the Very Rev Dr. John White DD LLD, ex-Moderator of the General Assembly of the Church of Scotland.